thewmh/wizardunicorn.ninja/frontend-masters/webpack-4-fundamentals.md

 ### Implementing Presets

 The idea of presets is that you might want more than dev or prod configurations.
-Or not...

 ### Bundle Analyzer Preset